DHR Communications preparations for Africa Day 2016

-Preparations are in full swing at DHR this week for the annual Africa Day Dublin event, for which we provide PR and event management support.
+Preparations are in full swing at DHR this week for the Africa Day 2016 flagship event, for which we provide PR and event management support.
 Since 2008, DHR has been working with Irish Aid at the Department of Foreign Affairs and Trade, the driving force behind the celebrations in Ireland, to help put together the flagship festival.

 Africa Day is the annual celebration of the continent’s unity, falling on 25th May each year.
 Celebrations happen across the globe and Ireland is just one of the many countries that marks the occasion, with events nationwide.
 Take a look at this fantastic video of last year’s Dublin event to get a taste of what to expect at Africa Day 2016: